VictoriaMetrics/VictoriaMetrics/app/vmagent/README.md

     	Interval for checking for changes in 'file_sd_config'.
 See https://prometheus.io/docs/prometheus/latest/configuration/configuration/#file_sd_config for details (default 30s)
   -promscrape.gceSDCheckInterval gce_sd_configs
     	Interval for checking for changes in gce.
 This works only if gce_sd_configs is configured in '-promscrape.config' file.
 See https://prometheus.io/docs/prometheus/latest/configuration/configuration/#gce_sd_config for details (default 1m0s)
-  -promscrape.kubernetesSDCheckInterval kubernetes_sd_configs
+  -promscrape.kubernetes.apiServerTimeout duration
+    	How frequently to reload the full state from Kuberntes API server (default 10m0s) -promscrape.kubernetesSDCheckInterval kubernetes_sd_configs
     	Interval for checking for changes in Kubernetes API server.
 This works only if kubernetes_sd_configs is configured in '-promscrape.config' file.
 See https://prometheus.io/docs/prometheus/latest/configuration/configuration/#kubernetes_sd_config for details (default 30s)
   -promscrape.maxDroppedTargets droppedTargets